Offices Financial Aid FAQ

 How can I verify that Marlboro College has received my FAFSA?

-Once your FAFSA has been processed the student will receive a Student Aid Report (SAR) announcement from the Department of Education, sent to their e-mail address used on the FAFSA.
+Once your FAFSA has been processed you will receive a Student Aid Report (SAR) announcement from the Department of Education, sent to your email address used on the FAFSA.
 An electronic copy of your FAFSA is made available to the schools you've listed on your FAFSA.
 Details on how to follow-up once your FAFSA has been completed can be found at the FAFSA website.

 Do I need to complete the CSS/Profile?